How Much Does A Casket Cost (2023 Average Casket Prices)?

 The History & Significance Of Caskets

-Before caskets became the norm, bodies were not buried, but instead, placed in a burial chamber.
+Before caskets became the norm, bodies were not buried but instead placed in a burial chamber.

 When burying deceased individuals became the norm, caskets replaced burial chambers.